 Renewables plus energy storage become cost-competitive at an off-grid mine in Mali

 B2Gold, a Canadian public gold-mining company, operates a large gold mine in southwest Mali, Africa.
 Seeking a clean energy solution to improve energy generation and energy security at the off-grid mine, including integration of existing energy assets (solar and engines), B2Gold chose a hybrid solution to reduce their fuel-dependence, cut carbon emissions and optimise mining operations at the Fekola Mine.
 Wärtsilä has partnered with B2Gold to deliver the solution.
-Wärtsilä’s GEMS, an advanced energy management software platform, integrates, controls and optimises a 17.3 MW / 15.4 MWh energy storage system alongside a 30 MW solar photovoltaic plant onsite, in addition to the mine’s existing 64 MW fuel generator.
+Wärtsilä’s GEMS Digital Energy Platform, an advanced energy management software, integrates, controls and optimises a 17.3 MW / 15.4 MWh energy storage system alongside a 30 MW solar photovoltaic plant onsite, in addition to the mine’s existing 64 MW fuel generator.

 |Site Size||17.3 MW / 15.4 MWh|